GVabal/student-performance-sorter/README.md

 # Student performance sorter

-API that takes list of students with their grades and sorts them using sorting algorith, of your choice.
+API that takes list of students with their grades and sorts them using sorting algorithm of your choice.

 ## How to run: